ArunHussain/neural_network/README.md

 ## **Three layer neural network**
 The neural network implementation has a input, hidden and output layer and is fully connected.
 The output of the neural network is computed by a feed forward algorithm which first computes the output of the hidden layer and then using that, computes the output of the output layer.
-The formula is as follows:
+The formula of the algorithm is as follows:

 *H = &sigma;(W<sub>ij</sub> * I + B<sub>HL</sub>)*
 *O =  &sigma;(W<sub>ij</sub> * H + B<sub>OL</sub>)*